LWJerri/RconOnlineNotifier/README.md

 #### Node.js

-1. Install all packages - `pnpm i`.
+1. Install all packages, using your package manager.
-2. Run application - `pnpm start`.
+2. Run application.
+Done!

 ## Contributing